 REAPPLICANTS

-Additionally, we have created an Applicant Self-Assessment Guide that you may find helpful.
+If you choose to reapply to our program, we recommend utilizing our Applicant Self-Assessment Guide.
 Evaluate the components of your application as objectively as you can.
 You will likely be able to identify areas of your application that need to be strengthened for future applications to be successful.
 Any suggestions provided cannot assure you of acceptance, as it is impossible to predict the eventual outcome of any application.
+Please note that the Admissions Committee will not have access to your previous applications.

 ACCEPTED STUDENTS